-The sister to Joseph Irungu, a prime murder suspect in businesswoman Monica Kimani’s murder case, has appealed to Kenyans to help the family raise funds towards his bail money, as he was returned to Kamiti Maximum Security Prison.
+The sister to Joseph Irungu (Jowie), a prime murder suspect in businesswoman Monica Kimani’s murder case, has appealed to Kenyans to help the family raise funds towards his bail money, as he was returned to Kamiti Maximum Security Prison.

 Speaking to K24 TV, his sister, whose identity was not revealed, stated that friends and family had already contributed Ksh 80,000, through a pay bill that was set up by Jowie’s friend, Joe Muchiri.